 Be developed into micro modules

 Create small byte-sized modules on inclusivity that can be accessed from even mobile devices.
-This will encourage even employees on the move such as your sales team to take up the learning as they will have the convenience of accessing the modules form the device of their choice, when they are free and not engaged in client-related activities.
+This will encourage even employees on the move such as your sales team to take up the learning as they will have the convenience of accessing the modules from the device of their choice, when they are free and not engaged in client-related activities.

 Be translated easily